Hyacinth-Ali/Docker-Kubernetes-Tutorial/index.md

    `docker run -v /path/to/code:/app/code ...:ro` <br />
    Volumes that need to be written have to be overriden by bind mount volume.
 Note that this has to be specified in the docker run, not in docker file.

+### Hands-On Exercise
+Here, we demonstrate Docker Volumes with a sample node.js application.
+1. Clone the [sample project](https://github.com/Hyacinth-Ali/Docker-Kubernetes-Tutorial) and then navigate to _Section3/feedback-volume_.
+1. Run the project as a stand-alone server, i.e., without dockerization of the application.
+1. Create a Docker image from the application
+1. Run a container based on the image.
+1. Run a container with an anonymous volume, restarts the container, and then observe what happens.
+1. Run a container with a named volume, restarts the container, and then observe what happens.
+1. Run a container with a bind mount, modify the html source code, and then observe what happens.
+1. Play around with anonymous and named volumes, as well as bind mounts.

+### Key Docker Commands
+- ```docker run -v /path/in/container IMAGE``` : Create an Anonymous Volume inside a Container
+- ```docker run -v some-name:/path/in/container IMAGE``` : Create a Named Volume (named some-name ) inside a Container
+- ```docker run -v /path/on/your/host/machine:path/in/container IMAGE``` : Create a Bind Mount and connect a local path on your host machine to some path in the Container
+- ```docker volume ls``` : List all currently active / stored Volumes (by all Containers)
+- ```docker volume create VOL_NAME``` : Create a new (Named) Volume named VOL_NAME .
+You typically don't need to do that, since Docker creates them automatically for you if they don't exist when running a container
+- ```docker volume rm VOL_NAME``` : Remove a Volume by it's name (or ID)
+- ```docker volume prune``` : Remove all unused Volumes (i.e. not connected to a currently running or stopped container)

-## Section 4: Multi Container Applications (Networking)
+## Section 4: Multi Container Applications

-So far, we have been working with single container apps.
+So far, we have been working with single container applications.
 However, what if we want to add a database to our application stack, e.g., MySQL.
 The following question often arises - “Where will MySQL run?
 Install it in the same container or run it separately?”
 In general, each container should do one thing and do it well.
 Hence, it is preferred to separate the processes.

 Remember that containers, by default, run in isolation and don’t know anything about other processes or containers on the same machine.
 So, how do we allow one container to talk to another?
 The answer is networking.